On the Galois structure of units in totally real $p$-rational number fields: Factor equivalence, theorems of Burns and regulator constant

 In \cite{Frolich4}, Fr$\ddot{\textrm{o}}$hlich obtained a theorem \cite[Thm.
 7 (Multiplicative)]{Frolich4} on the factor equivalence of $S$-units and $Y_{S}$ (cf. Example \ref{examfactor}).
-The theorem of Fr$\ddot{\textrm{o}}$hlich was generalized by de Smit with a simplified proof \cite[Thm.
+This theorem of Fr$\ddot{\textrm{o}}$hlich was generalized by de Smit, who also gave a simplified proof \cite[Thm.
 5.2]{deSmit}.
-In \cite{Bartel12}, Bartel independently found a theorem (Theorem \ref{Bartel}) on the regulator constant of the $S$-units.
-After that, he checked that his theorem is equivalent to the theorem of de Smit (cf. \cite[page 8]{Bartel14}) by using Theorem \ref{factor-regulatorconstant}.
-The following theorem of Bartel gives us an arithmetic description of the regulator constant of the unit lattice, that is the principal integral lattice of this paper.
-Although his theorem is on the general $S$-units, we just mention the special case of the group of ordinary units.
+In \cite{Bartel12}, Bartel independently proved a theorem (Theorem \ref{Bartel}) on the regulator constant of the $S$-units.
+He later verified that his theorem is equivalent to the theorem of de Smit (cf. \cite[page 8]{Bartel14}) by using Theorem \ref{factor-regulatorconstant}.
+The following theorem of Bartel provides an arithmetic description of the regulator constant of the unit lattice, which is the principal integral lattice in this paper.
+Although his theorem is formulated for general $S$-units, we restrict here to the special case of the group of ordinary units.

 \begin{theo} (\cite[Prop.
-2.15]{Bartel12}) Let $M/N$ be a finite Galois extension of number fields with Galois group $G$.
+2.15]{Bartel12}) Let $L/K$ be a finite Galois extension of number fields with Galois group $G$.
 For each subgroup $H$ of $G$, write $\lambda(H)$ for the order of the kernel of the map

-induced by the inclusion $\mu(M) \rightarrow \mathcal{O}_{M}^{\times}$.
-If $\Theta = \underset{H \leq G}{\sum} n_H H$ is a $G$-relation, then we have
+induced by the inclusion $\mu(L) \hookrightarrow \mathcal{O}_{L}^{\times}$.
+If $\Theta = \sum_{H \leq G} n_H H$ is a $G$-relation, then we have

 where $\mathbb{Z}$ in $\mathcal{C}_{\Theta}(\mathbb{Z})$ denotes the $\mathbb{Z}[G]$-lattice $\mathbb{Z}$ with trivial $G$-action. \end{theo}